- Efficient sprinkler systems save money by using less water.

 - A lawn of lush green grass.

-Central Oregon normally has a cool and wet spring and watering isn’t usually needed until late Spring (late May – early June), however this year is off to a slightly warmer than normal start.
-So as temperatures warm up and plants wake for a new growth season, be sure your sprinkler system is ready.
+Central Oregon normally has a cool and wet spring and watering isn’t usually needed until late Spring (late May – early June), however, every year can be different.
+As temperatures warm up and plants wake for new growth, be sure your sprinkler system is ready.

 Before you reactivate your sprinkler system, use a shovel or space to be sure the soil is frost-free for a full twelve inches in depth.